steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Mouse-States-in-SVGs.md

 1. Load [Using Mouse States in SVGs.vstpreset](../vstpresets/Using%20Mouse%20States%20in%20SVGs.vstpreset).
 1. Open the **Macro Page Designer**, go to the **GUI Tree** and select the 'SVG Mod Switch' template.
 1. Click **Edit Element** ![Edit Element](../images/EditElement.PNG) to examine the template.
 1. Inside the template, select the [Switch](../../HALion-Macro-Page/pages/Switch.md) control.
-Look which [Bitmap](../../HALion-Macro-Page/pages/Bitmap.md) resource has been assigned to the off-state of the switch.
+Take a look at which [Bitmap](../../HALion-Macro-Page/pages/Bitmap.md) resource has been assigned to the off-state of the switch.
 1. Go to the **Resources Tree** and select the corresponding [SVG](../../HALion-Macro-Page/pages/SVG.md) resource.
-Look for the IDs, properties and values as listed below.
+Take a look at the IDs, properties and values as listed below.

 ### Indicating Mouse States